Terms & Conditions

 - Nothing in this Agreement limits any liability that you or we may have in connection with any representations or other communications (either oral or written) made prior to or during the term of this Agreement, where such liability cannot be lawfully excluded.

-- Subject to paragraph i, this Agreement constitutes the sole and entire agreement between the parties and will supersede all previous communications (either oral or written) between the parties with respect to the subject matter of this Agreement, and no agreement or understanding varying or extending the same will be binding on either party unless arising out of the specific provisions of this Agreement.
+- Subject to paragraph i, this Agreement constitutes the sole and entire agreement between the parties and will supersede all previous communications (either oral or written) between the parties with respect to the subject matter of this Agreement.
+Except as otherwise expressly stated in this Agreement, including in clause 1.3, no agreement or understanding varying or extending this Agreement will be binding on either party unless agreed by the parties in writing.

 17.2 Governing law and jurisdiction